1997 Formula One World Championship: Rounds 10 to 14

 On his return, Gerhard Berger managed to get pole for the German Grand Prix.
 Fastest lap and race victory followed, which would ultimately be Berger's and Benetton's final win.
-It was also Benetton's only win as an Italian-licensed team, making Benetton the only team to have won races under more than one nationality.
+It was also Benetton's only win as an Italian-licensed team, making Benetton the only team to have won races under more than one nationality, and the first win for an Italian constructor other than Ferrari since Maserati´s win at the 1957 German Grand Prix.
 Championship leader Michael Schumacher came second and Mika Häkkinen came third.

 The next race, in Hungary, was one of the most memorable races in the 1997 season.
 Schumacher took pole, with Villeneuve partnering him on the front row. champion Damon Hill in the Arrows had only qualified as high as ninth this season, but got up to third place on the Hungaroring.
 The start of the race saw Hill overtake the Williams ahead of him, and on lap ten, the Brit overtook the leading Scuderia Ferrari.
 Hill kept the lead until the last part of the race, when he reported that he had problems with his car.
 On the final lap, Jacques Villeneuve took the lead, achieving a milestone 100th Grand Prix victory for Williams.

 After two very exciting Grands Prix, the fans' hopes were high for Belgium.
 Villeneuve took pole position, with Alesi in the Benetton behind him and his championship rival, Michael Schumacher, in third.
 Villeneuve had dominated the morning warm-up, held in hot, dry weather.
 But when heavy rain fell with half an hour to go before the race start, his championship rival, Michael Schumacher, decided to run his spare car, which was set up for wet conditions.
 The front two started the race on full-wet tyres, while the rest of the grid used the intermediates.
 This turned out to be the right call.
 After the first safety car start in Formula One history, Schumacher overtook Alesi and Villeneuve within two laps and by lap 12, his lead had stretched to over a minute.
 Villeneuve dropped down to 16th place and only recovered to fifth.
 Schumacher won and saw Giancarlo Fisichella and Heinz-Harald Frentzen next to him on the podium.

 Alesi scored his first and only pole position of the season in Italy, with Frentzen starting second.
 Villeneuve and Schumacher took off in fourth and ninth, respectively.
 Coulthard, who started in sixth, got up to third position at the start and moved into the lead during the pit stops.
 He scored his second win of the season, ahead of Alesi and Frentzen.
-This was the only race in the year without Villeneuve and Schumacher on the podium.
+This was the only race in the year without Villeneuve or Schumacher on the podium.